 - Add 2½ tbsp of lemon zest to your batter along with 4 tbsp of lemon juice.
 Mix again.

-- Finally, add coconut flour, salt, and blueberries and mix again until well combined.
+- Finally, add coconut flour, baking powder, salt, and blueberries and mix again until combined.

 - Divide batter into 12 muffin tins.
 (Use parchment paper or greased muffin liners for best results.)
 If you do not have either of these, make sure to grease your muffin tin well.